What is a forehead reduction?

 There are many benefits to forehead reduction surgery.
 By bringing the hairline down to a more natural position, patients mainly report feeling more confident about themselves and less self-conscious about covering their forehead.
 Women enjoy trying new hair styles and appreciate their more balanced features.

 What to Expect With Recovery from Forehead Reduction Surgery?

 Although the results are immediate, there are still approximately 10 days of down time.
 During this period, patients experience very little pain, swelling and bruising.
 During the first 5 to 7 days, it is still best to keep your head elevated, even while sleeping.
 This will help with the swelling and healing process.
 We also let patients know beforehand that temporary numbness along the incision line is common.
 As the nerves reconnect, patients may experience tingling and itchiness around the incision line.
 Do not be alarmed if you also experience hair loss along the frontal hairline as this is completely normal.
 Hair loss after surgical “trauma” is referred to as “shock alopecia”.
 The hair will start to grow back on its own after 3 to 6 months.
 Once the incision is healed, the scar can easily be hidden with the patients hair, though Dr Thompson or Henstrom may recommend a small session of hair transplant surgery after in certain situations.
 After 6 to12 months, the scar fades and becomes nearly impossible for others to notice.

-To learn more about forehead reduction in Draper and Layton, Utah, please call our office at (801)776-2220 or contact us HERE.
+To schedule a forehead reduction consultation, please call our office at (801)776-2220 or contact us HERE.